What Is Conversion Journey Analysis?

 | user_journey | A sequence of pages visited by the user during their session — the primary analytical variable |

 Dataset note: The dataset captures page-visit sequences but not session duration, time-on-page, or demographic attributes.
 These limitations are addressed in the Limitations section and inform the Further Research recommendations.
+When you hire me, I will help you identify which additional data sources would maximize conversion insight.

 User Journey Insights